Prof. Dr. Cornelia Storz

 Goethe University Frankfurt

-Cornelia Storz holds the Chair for the Study of Economic Institutions, Innovation and East Asian Development at Goethe University.
+Cornelia Storz holds the Chair of Innovation and Entrepreneurship with focus on Japan/East Asia at Goethe University.
 Her primary research focus is on institutional contexts of innovation and entrepreneurship.
 She works on how incumbent firms and entrepreneurs innovate, how universities stimulate knowledge creation, and how organisations are helped by their institutional environment.
 In her recent works, she applies machine learning methods to analyse the role of product strategies, resources, and performance.

 Cornelia Storz primarily contributes to the work in Working Area A: Forms, Formats and Contents, in Working Area C: Archives and Cultural Heritage, and in Project 1.1 on Dynamic Optimal Distintiveness in South Korean Films.